studersi/test-4/Tutorial-06-README.md

 ```

 As you see, we can instruct *ModSecurity* to apply the core rules without having to increase the score.
 But to be honest, you have to admit that the design of such a construct is extremely complex and error-prone.
 This is why I don’t use this technique in practice, but only suppress *false positives* by selectively disabling rules and for this reason am struggling with the blindness described at the beginning.

-There’s a very simple method for disabling the rules that we are not familiar with yet.
+There’s a very simple method for disabling the rules that we are not familiar with yet:

 ###Step 7: Suppressing false alarms: Disabling individual rules for specific parameters